 As you can see by the preceding table, the MABL system had no monitoring violations.
 We’re proud that your drinking water meets or exceeds all Federal and State requirements.
 Through monitoring and testing MABL has found that some constituents have been detected.
 Below, you will find health effects of particular contaminants and some unfamiliar definitions for terms used in our monitoring.
 If you would like a complete list of contaminants and their health effects, contact our office and that information will be made available to you.

 Some of the possible contaminants that MABL monitors for are listed below.
 While this is not an exhaustive list, it includes the more common things found in drinking water.

 While your drinking water meets EPA’s standard for arsenic, it may contain low levels of arsenic.
 EPA’s standard balances the current understanding of arsenic’s possible health effects against the costs of removing it from drinking water.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
 Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system and may have an increased risk of getting cancer.

-MABL did not detect arsenic in our finished water.
+MABL did not detect arsenic in the finished water.

 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant you should ask advice from your health care provider.